SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 .setskill 165 225 225
 .setskill 197 225 225

+implementing menu with DB, gossip menu and SmartAI
+- [x] giving book to non crafters
+- [x] show master crafter option to master crafters
+- [x] show recipes based on reputation
+- [ ] teaching recipe
+- [ ] /spit and close menu when not high enough skill or rep Need to use a cpp script instead as the gossip is too complicated

 ## Trash Loot
 Grab list of IDs wowhead -> check if drop loot